augusto-herrmann/augusto-herrmann.github.io/_posts/2021-02-05-how-to-deal-with-international-data-formats-in-python.md

 involved.
 It pays off to have some practice with it as your data processing will be more robust and avoid common mistakes when cleaning data.

+**Note:** edited in 2022-02-14 to include examples using currency with thousands separators and converting numbers in scientific notation.
+Thanks for your suggestions, Washington and Salomão!